JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 # To call the hook that sets the family hangar map
 At offset 55873, replace 688877000068FFFFFF7F68 with 58E8A7261500E98E020000.

-# To call the hook that sets the craft elevation:
+# To call the hook that sets the craft elevation
 At offset 61A49, replace 83F804740F50E8CC310200 with 50E8E164140083C404C390.
 At offset 55183, replace 83F804741C50E892FA0200 with 50E8B7C8000083C404EB1B.
 At offset 562F4, replace 83F804741050E821E90200 with 50E846B7000083C404EB0F.